-Due diligence is an essential part of perhaps any business process, and it lies in the core of the bankruptcy procedure.
+Due diligence is an essential part of perhaps any business process, and it lies at the core of bankruptcy proceedings.
 Often, businesses tend to underestimate the importance of due diligence, and that’s a mistake.
 A company must share a lot of documents during bankruptcy, but it also needs to protect these files from data leaks.
 Applying for bankruptcy doesn’t mean you shouldn’t care about security anymore.

-A virtual dataroom can solve both the document exchange and security-related issues by providing a company with a protected platform for managing and sharing corporate information.
-Once all the required documents are uploaded to the data room, trustees or liquidators can thoroughly study them at a comfortable pace to determine the highest possible asset price.
+A virtual data room can solve both document exchange and security-related issues by providing a company with a protected platform to manage and share sensitive data.
+Once all the required documents are uploaded to the virtual data room, court-appointed trustees or bankruptcy attorneys can thoroughly study them at a comfortable pace to determine the highest possible price for business assets.

 The parties are not limited by office hours when it comes to reviewing the documents.
 They can access the data room at any moment they need and from any device as most providers make their software compatible with all operating systems.
 Thus, trustees or liquidators can perform due diligence with the help of a data room even if they’re located in the other part of the world away from a company that goes bankrupt.

-Users can leave notes and highlight certain parts of documents to clarify details.
+Stakeholders can leave notes and highlight certain parts of documents to clarify details.
 Moreover, trustees and liquidators can ask questions and find answers in a Q&A section that keeps all the vital information centralized and easy to work with.
-A business can gather frequently asked questions before bankruptcy and answer them to speed up the reviewal process.
+A business can gather frequently asked questions before bankruptcy and answer them to speed up the review process.

 Thanks to the reports, a business can see which documents are users reviewing and for how long.
 This information can both help a company spot suspicious behavior and get valuable insights on how to get the most out of the bankruptcy process.
-Reports provide businesses with a bigger picture and a better understanding of the situation.
+Virtual data room reports provide businesses with a bigger picture and a better understanding of the situation.

 Data leaks are still a huge threat during the bankruptcy process.
 And a business should keep protecting its corporate information to avoid any complications.
 Virtual data rooms offer impeccable security for all the files uploaded to it.

-Providers use the most reliable bank-grade encryption to safeguard both the cloud storage with files and data transfer ways.
-Thus, you can be sure documents won’t get stolen or intercepted when you or other parties are uploading and downloading them.
+VDR providers use the most reliable bank-grade encryption to safeguard both the cloud storage with files and ways to distribute information.
+Thus, you can be sure documents won’t get stolen or intercepted when you or other users are uploading and downloading them.

-Data rooms allow a business to control the permissions invited parties have.
-It means that you can grant trustees and liquidators only the ability to view the documents because they don’t need to do much more with corporate information during bankruptcy.
+Data rooms allow a business to control access invited parties have.
+It means that you can grant trustees and liquidators only the ability to view the documents because they don’t need to do much more with sensitive information during bankruptcy.
 Thus, you will be sure they don’t disclose your files to any other parties.
 And once the procedure is over, you can simply terminate their access to your data room.